top of page

 DONATE

-The Dallas Foundation is the fiscal sponsor of The Donald Fowler Theater Arts Memorial Fund, a component fund of The Dallas Foundation, a 501(c)(3), publicly supported charity,
+The Donald Fowler Theater Arts Memorial Fund is a 501(c)(3), publicly supported charity,

 Donations may also be made by mail to:

-Donald Fowler Theater Arts Memorial Fund c/o The Dallas Foundation,
+Donald Fowler Theater Arts Memorial Fund c/o Nicholas Even,

 (Photo by Karen Almond)